 Pregnancy can be as confusing as it is elating, and it’s not always easy to tell which changes are normal and which are cause for concern.
 One change is vaginal discharge, which can vary in consistency or thickness, frequency, and amount during pregnancy.

-In the last weeks of pregnancy, you may also notice that your discharge contains streaks of thick mucus or blood, called “show.”
+In the last weeks of pregnancy, you may also notice that your discharge contains streaks of thick mucus with streaks of blood, called “show.”
 This is an early sign of labor and should not be cause for alarm.

 Vaginal discharge ebbs and flows throughout a woman’s menstrual cycle due to a fluctuation in hormone levels.
 Once you become pregnant, hormones continue to play a role in the changes to your vaginal discharge.